 It's as if Laughlin and his dad wrote down the first sentence of every major multiverse theory article they could find on Wikipedia and threw something together.
-Sure, we could nitpick the ideas presented by Laughlin for days, weeks even.
+Sure, we could nit-pick the ideas presented by Laughlin for days, even weeks.
 However, the YouTube comments section does an excellent job breaking down his points.
 (We also fully expect you all to leave your thoughts in the comment section.)

-The best physicists could sustain their discussions and teach the public about even the most controversial theorems.
-You can't just write it off as "my kid is smarter than everyone else" and not give any regard to field experts.
+The best physicists can sustain their discussions and teach the public about even the most controversial theorems.
+This father can't just write it off as "my kid is smarter than everyone else" and disregard field experts.
 If others can't grasp a concept, maybe it's because there isn't anything to grasp.
-There's no body of proof.
+There's nobody of proof.
 No evidence.
 No basis or logic.

-The biggest issue comes from countless websites, conspiracy blogs, and others holding Laughlin up as the zenith of pre-pubescent genius.
+The biggest issue comes from countless websites, conspiracy blogs and others holding Laughlin up as the zenith of pre-pubescent genius.
 The more he hears the word associated with himself, the less likely he'll be to challenge the status quo.

 Einstein, Hawking and even the eccentric Elon Musk have disassociated themselves from the word "genius" for similar reasons.
 If you think you know everything, you cease questioning anything; including yourself.